rafapignataro/rafapignataro/README.md

 I have a solid track record of building web applications with great performance and user experience.
 I’m very passionate about creative coding and realtime interaction-based projects.

-Over the years I’ve had the opportunity to improve my experience working in multiple sectors, leading and participating in both small and large teams.
+Over the years I’ve had the opportunity to improve my experience working and leading in multiple sectors and different team sizes.

-Currently I’m focused on Typescript, Node, Next/React, Tailwind & WebSockets.
+Currently I’m focused on Typescript, Node, Next/React & Realtime Applications with Websockets.

 If you want to talk or get a project off the ground, feel free to get in touch.